 Getting back to this blog: growing up I’ve always admired writing.
 There was something magical about being able to vividly express yourself and your experiences through words.
 You get the chance to relive an experience.
 However growing up, I was absolutely horrible at writing and even after attending the number one public university in the world, there are still moments where I question my aptitude in English.
 Writing never came naturally to me, I had to reread my papers multiple times because I’d skip over the silliest of mistakes in my writing.
 I had English tutors throughout high school because my high school English teachers were not giving me the help I needed- nothing new when it comes to underpaid educators ( a topic for another day).
 You’re probably assuming now, “Good thing you majored in Applied Math, ya?”.
 No.

 Graduating from college, moving back to my hometown, and starting a full-time job were a lot of adjustments that I had to face.
-Some experiences were not as fun while other have kept me laughing and grateful.
-This blog is here to fulfill my preadolescent wish of being a writer while narrating my life of an American-Muslim.
-Two things: first, I emphasize the “an” to make it clear that am no way speaking for the entire Muslim community, I’m just blogging and second, you’ll find the parallels between my stories and your own because at the end of the day, you’re american (assuming you’re from the US of A) as am I.
+Some experiences were not as fun while others have kept me laughing and grateful.
+This blog is here to fulfill my pre-adolescent wish of being a writer while narrating my life of an American-Muslim.
+Two things: first, I emphasize the “an” to make it clear that I am in no way speaking for the entire Muslim community, I’m just blogging.
+Second, you’ll find the parallels between my stories and your own because at the end of the day, you’re american (assuming you’re from the US of A) as am I.

 So subscribe to my blog so we can laugh together and grow from interacting with one another.